Lumiwealth/lumibot/README.md

 **Check out the documentation for the project here: <http://lumibot.lumiwealth.com/>**

+# Running Tests

+TODO: Add this section

 # Community

 If you want to learn more about Lumibot or Algorithmic Trading then you will love out communities!
-You can join us on our forum or Discord.
+You can join us on Discord.

-**To join/view our forum: <https://lumiwealth.circle.so/c/lumibot/>**

-**To join us on Discord: <https://discord.gg/TmMsJCKY3T>**
+**Join us on Discord: <https://discord.gg/TmMsJCKY3T>**

 # Courses